MineIdle/MineIdle.xyz/README.md

 MineIdle is built for deployment on modern infrastructure and will initially run on dedicated VPS instances.
 As demand increases, we plan to support:

-- Docker-based horizontal scaling
+- Docker-based horizontal scaling (if needed)
-- Kubernetes orchestration
+- Kubernetes orchestration (if needed)
-- Geo-distributed deployment for latency optimization
+- Geo-distributed deployment for latency optimization (if needed)

 All users access the service securely via [https://mineidle.xyz](https://mineidle.xyz), managing their sessions from anywhere.